-Oregon schools are getting ready for students to return to the classroom this fall.
-For students and families, this can be a mix of stress, excitement and opportunity.
+For students and families, the return to the classroom can be a mix of stress, excitement and opportunity.
 This may be especially true for families and students who have personally experienced the deep impact of COVID-19, including those who are Black, Latinx, Indigenous, LGBTQ2SIA+, living with a disability, or living in a rural community.

 As school districts across Oregon finalize their own plans for the upcoming school year, each district’s approach must: